Overview

 Step 3: Rebuild or Restart the Application

-After updating environment variables, make sure to rebuild your application.
-This ensures the application loads the new environment variables.
+After updating environment variables, make sure to restart your application so it loads the new values.

 - Connect to SSH